AckeeCZ/RateMyTeam/README.md

 # RateMyTeam

+RateMyTeam is a PoC demonstrating the abilites of Tezos smart contracts and our tools [tezosgen](https://github.com/AckeeCZ/tezosgen/) and [TezosSwift](https://github.com/AckeeCZ/TezosSwift).
+RateMyTeam solves the following problem: every year we distribute bonuses to the various teams of our company.
+To make this process transparent, every team member would get a limited number of votes that can be casted to whichever team they felt like performed the best that year.
+When the vote ends, all tokens from the contract are distributed to the candidates depending on how many votes they have received during the voting process.
+But this voting process can be expanded to many other use cases, so feel free to experiment with it 🙂

-This app, as it is a PoC, runs on Carthagenet - that means that do expect that these contracts will be deleted eventually.
+This app, as it is a PoC, runs on Carthagenet - that means that do expect that contracts that you use will be deleted eventually.

-The easiest way to get you up and running with your contracts are the following steps:
+The easiest way to get yourself up and running with your contracts are the following steps:

 1. Go to https://smartpy.io/demo/faucetImporter.html
 2. After you download data from the Faucet, copy your private key (this key will be then used to sign you in the app!)